-If no serration will give free movement of the steering wheel at both locks, then the front axle stops must be adjusted so that there is.
+If no serration will give free movement of the steering wheel at both locks, then the front axle stops must be looked to and altered so that there is.

 The amount of free movement available after dropping the draglink off the drop arm should be the same at both locks, and this is the condition at which to aim.